walkerfirmin/N552VWHackintosh/README.md

 1. set screen resolution to 1920x1080
-2. Copy kexts to EFI/Clover/Kexts
+2. Copy kexts (IntelGraphicFixup & Lilu & CoreDisplayFixup) to EFI/Clover/Kexts
 3. With 0x12345678 fake id and no value for ig-platform-id  do the following terminal command and reboot

  sudo kextcache -i /